QuantEcon/lecture-python.myst/lectures/finite_markov.md

 where

 * $\{X_t\}$ is a Markov chain generated by $n \times n$ stochastic matrix $P$
-* $h$ is a given function, which, in expressions involving matrix algebra, we'll think of as the column vector
+* $h$ is a given function, which, in terms of matrix algebra, we'll think of as the column vector

 $$